 “I appreciate the swift actions taken by our professionals in several departments in response to this problem," Mayor Jay Gillian said.
 "It was imperative to me that this threat to public safety be addressed in short order.”

 The northbound lane on the 700 block of Ocean Avenue and the adjacent sidewalk have remained closed since the discovery of the structural damag.

-The property had been considered as one potential site for age-restricted housing that could help Ocean City meet its affordable housing obligation.
+The property had been for age-restricted housing that could help Ocean City meet its affordable housing obligation.